-Published 24 March 2024 in Facts and figures , Updated 24 April 2024
+Published 24 March 2024 in Facts and figures , Updated 24 October 2025

-Special edition on the state of gender inequality around the world in 2024: This overview focusing on the access to contraception around the world is one of the components of a special report dedicated to gender inequalities in the world in 2024. |
+Special edition on the state of gender inequality around the world in 2025 : This overview focusing on the access to contraception around the world is one of the components of a https://focus2030.org/Gender-inequality-around-the-world-in-2025-special-report’>special report dedicated to gender inequalities in the world in 2025. |

 In 2015, all countries in the world committed to achieving the 17 Sustainable Development Goals (SDGs) by 2030.
 Among these goals, SDG 5 aims to achieve gender equality and the empowerment of all women and girls worldwide.
 However, achieving gender equality requires sufficient investment, especially in the poorest countries.

 Official Development Assistance (ODA) from the OECD’s Development Assistance Committee (DAC) is an important source of funding in this regard.
-To what extent do DAC member countries take into account the promotion of gender equality in their ODA?
-What trend has been observed in recent years?
+To what extent do DAC member countries take into account the promotion of gender equality in their ODA ?
+What trend has been observed in recent years ?
 Analysis.

 Monitoring of ODA for gender equality is carried out by the OECD DAC, using the aid policy marker in support of gender equality (see box).